 Electro-hydraulic systems offer a reliable and versatile solution for various industries that require precise control and high performance.
 With their numerous advantages and applications, these systems continue to play a vital role in the advancement of modern technology.

-Gone are the days of being limited to just a fixed-speed Hydraulic Power Unit.
+Gone are the days of being limited to a fixed-speed Hydraulic Power Unit.
 In fact, the new variable-speed HPUs are far more energy efficient, and they are starting to dominate the market.
 Add in the fact that these new units include built-in sensors, diagnostics, and even cloud capabilities, making them very easy to connect to an IoT (Internet of Things) environment, and it’s fairly easy to see why they have become so popular.
 The sheer amount of predictive maintenance data alone makes the investment worth it!

 The most important part of replacing a Hydraulic Power Unit is understanding how the modern hydraulic system design differs from the older conventional systems in aspects like size, noise, energy efficiency, connectivity, and total cost of ownership.
 Let’s take a look at those differences…